Boots (company): The Boots Factory Site

-The Boots Factory Site, near the Nottingham suburb of Beeston, features a range of listed buildings.
+The Boots Factory Site, near the Nottingham suburb of Beeston, features a number of listed buildings.
 This includes the two principal factory buildings, D6 and D10, designed by Sir Owen Williams and built in 1932, and 1935–1938, respectively.
 Both are Grade I listed.
 The former fire station of 1938, D34, is also by Williams and is Grade II listed.
 The headquarters office building known as D90 is Grade II* and was built to designs by Skidmore, Owings & Merrill in 1966–68.

-Staff have a restaurant, coffee and snack shops, newsagent, a branch of Boots the Chemist, an opticians branch and cash point situated within landscaped grounds.
-The grounds include the Millennium Garden, which features a herb garden (with some plants that Jesse used in his original herbal remedies) in the shape of a goose foot – harking back to Jesse's original shop on Goose Gate, Nottingham.

-The Boots Museum is now closed; however, historical items are in storage or on display in the reception area of the D90 building.